Pandaqi/Rode-Panda-Website/rode-panda/content/english/writing/fiction/de levenssaga.md

 With the exception of a _frame story_, I've never seen these elements in other projects.
 And certainly not all at once.
 It's therefore quite experimental and only time will tell if this starts a new wave of storytelling ... or ends up being a terrible idea.

 For now it's a beautiful website with hopefully just as beautiful tales.
 (At the time of writing it has 10 stories with a total of roughly 120,000 words.)

+**Update (late 2023):** this project used to be Dutch only.
+I've since changed the website to be _multilingual_ and translate the newest stories to English once in a while.
+This means the Saga of Life can now be fully and officially enjoyed in two languages (Dutch and English)!